 The Network Setup page detects basic network settings and tries to provide advice on any changes that may need to be made because of the computer’s network configuration.

-The last page of the Getting Started Wizard will allow the administrator to configure a few basic server security settings.
+The Security page of the Getting Started Wizard helps the administrator configure a few basic server security settings.

-Cerberus FTP Server will automatically generate a new, self-signed certificate for you the first time you run the Getting Started Wizard.
+Cerberus FTP Server automatically generates a new, self-signed certificate for you the first time you run the Getting Started Wizard, and displays common details.
 You can replace the certificate at any time through the Security page of the Server Manager.

 Web Administration Password